CLASS-SZ/.github/profile/README.md

 We have uploaded pre-compiled wheels on [PyPi](https://pypi.org/project/classy-sz/#files), so the `pip install` should work on all recent Mac and Linux OS with Python version > 3.9.
 If it doesn't work for you, please get in touch!

-## Package data (optional)
+## Package Data (optional)

 By default, the neural nets emulators (~1GB of files) will be installed in your home directory.

 If you're working on a computing cluster or prefer to store the data elsewhere, you can specify a custom directory.

 To specify where you want to store the neural nets data, run the following command in your terminal **before** importing the package: